nguyenhuands99/linux-notes/vim/vim.md

 ```
 FLAGS is optional:
 -   no FLAGS for the first occurence in current line
--   g for all occurences in the current line
+-   g for all occurences in the current line (gc: for global and prompt to replace or not)
 -   i for in-casesensitive

 **Replace everything**: